voc/voctomix/README.md

 ````

 ## Installation on Jessie
-Because we are using Debian Jessie as our production system (which only has [1.4 packaged](https://packages.debian.org/jessie/libgstreamer1.0-0)), we are packaging the required Libraries in our own Debian Repository.
-The Packages inside this Repository are built against deb-multimedia.org, so to use them you should add the following lines to your `/etc/apt/sources.list`:
+Because we are using Debian Jessie as our production system (which only has [1.4 packaged](https://packages.debian.org/jessie/libgstreamer1.0-0)), we are packaging the required libraries in our own Debian repository.
+The packages inside this repository are built against deb-multimedia.org, so to use them you should add the following lines to your `/etc/apt/sources.list`:
 ````
 deb http://www.deb-multimedia.org jessie main non-free deb http://c3voc.de/voctomix jessie non-free
 ````

-You'll then need install the GPG-Keys:
+You'll then need install the GPG keys:
 ````
 apt-get update
 apt-get install deb-multimedia-keyring